Remembrance Day November 2023

 During the month of November, the children learned about the importance of Remembrance Day at a national and local level.
-To mark this important event, we created a poppy garden in the village which was greatly admired and appreciated by members of the village.
+To mark this important event, we created a poppy remembrance garden by the school entrance which was greatly admired and appreciated by members of the village.
 We sold poppies to support the Royal British Legion Poppy Appeal and explained how the Royal British Legion use the money raised from the sale of poppies to help those who have been injured in the various conflicts.
+Our Key Stage 2 children did some very poignant poppy art work, our Reception children made poppies to go in the Remembrance garden and our Key Stage 1 children made a poppy wreath with the residents of Maids Moreton Hall.
+Our Key Stage 1 children also visited Stowe to see the "walking with giants" exhibition.

-The whole school also observed two minutes silence in memory of those who had been injured or killed in war.
-The Year 2 class bubble visited the Poppy Garden at 11am on 11th November to carry out their remembrance.
+The whole school also observed two minutes silence in memory of those who had been injured or killed in war, including the twelve Maids Moreton men who lost their lives in World War One.
+We visited the poppy garden at 11am on 11th November to listen to the Last Post and carry out our act of remembrance.

 “For our Tomorrow, they gave their Today”